eligugliotta/tarc/README.md

 ### *Overview of TArC*

-TArC is a snapshot of the Arabish use in different contexts of the web, during a period of ten years, until 2020.
+TArC is a snapshot of the Arabish use in different web contexts, during a period of ten years, until 2020.

-TArC texts have been automatically extracted from social media for an ammount of 43 313 tokens.
+TArC texts have been  extracted from social media for an ammount of 43 313 tokens.
 Each text has been extracted together with the user's **metadata** when publically shared.
 The metadata consists in:
 * **City of provenience**
 * **Age range**: [-25],[25-35],[35-50],[50+]
 * **Gender**: M/F

-The Tunisian Arabish texts of TArC have been provided with various annotation levels semi-automatically produced by a [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system):
+The TArC Tunisian Arabish texts have been provided with various annotation levels semi-automatically produced by a [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system):

 * Token classification into *arabizi*, *foreign* and *emotag*.
 * Encoding in Arabic Script of the tokens classified as *arabizi* (following the CODA convention [[4]](#4)).